 Adoption costs have skyrocketed in the last few years.
 For specifics on how much adoption costs, look at Adoption.com’s Wiki section about adoption costs.

-There are good parents who are ready to create families, but are prohibited because the cost is just too much.
+Some good parents are ready to create families but are prohibited because the cost is just too much.
 Some begin the adoption process, then realize they won’t be able to follow through because it will be too expensive.
-Some just grit their teeth and go into debt in order to add to their family.
+Some just grit their teeth and go into debt to add to their family.
 It’s a tragedy, really, that many loving homes remain empty simply because of money.

 Call agencies; look up agency reviews online; ask around.
 Find a reputable agency that really does act as a “trust” for the money and will responsibly use it to help create families.

 These organizations do exist.
 But how they are funded and how they administer their funds varies.
 So again, do your research and find an organization that matches your desires.

 3. Find a Child You’d Like to Place a Grant On